Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/StronglyConnectedComponent.rst

             end if
         end while

-Here, for color-based alogrithm, each backward label process must be started from the vertex whose color is equal to its vertex ID.
+Here, for color-based algorithm, each backward label process must be started from the vertex whose color is equal to its vertex ID.
 In other words, the starting vertex must own the lowest vertex ID in the following SCC.
 As a result, we use one single FW-BFS process to find the starting vertex before each BW-label.
 And another FW-BFS is required to re-color using the true starting vertex if the first
 FW-BFS is started from one vertex with greater vertex ID.